lightrail-ai/lightrail/README.md

 Some common issues, and how to fix them:

-- **Q: I click on an action and I get `i is not iterable` as an error**
+- **Q: I get `i is not iterable` as an error**
 - **A:** This occurs when the action expects a prompt but one isn't provided.
-Almost all actions currently available only work if the user has entered a prompt.
-For example, to use the VSCode Propose Changes action, first type "refactor /vscode.current-file" as the prompt _then_ click the action.
+Almost all actions currently available only work if the user has entered a prompt, so make sure you're providing one before you hit `enter/return`.
 - **Q: I'm on Linux and the keyboard shortcut to open Lightrail isn't working for me**
 - **A:** If you're using Wayland, this is a known bug, caused by [this issue](https://github.com/electron/electron/issues/15863).
 Currently, the only fix is using your system's settings to manually assign a keyboard shortcut to launching Lightrail.
 If you have any idea how to work-around this bug, I'd love to hear it!